danielscholl/self-managed-osdu/README.md

 # Self Managed OSDU

+> The replacement for this project is [osdu-developer](http://github.com/azure/osdu-developer)

 This is a prototype used to evaluate the possibility of providing an easy self managed instance of [OSDU on Azure](https://community.opengroup.org/osdu/platform/deployment-and-operations/infra-azure-provisioning) to ease the development experience of developing components or extensions that might run on top or inside of the OSDU Platform that runs in Azure.

 __Goals:__